YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/>
 Why a _Pattern_? - The classic solution to the above is prove by contradiction.
-We assume there exists two numbers natural 𝜨 and 𝜧  having no common divisors such that 𝜨 / M = √2
+We assume there exists two numbers natural 𝜨 and 𝜧  having no common divisors such that 𝜨 / M = √2 Eventually will get contradiction to the assumption that 𝜨 and 𝜧  having no common divisors and infer that the assumption for the existence of 𝜨 and 𝜧  doesn't hold true.
+([click here for the full proof][root-2-proof]).
 <br/>
-TBD

-I see it as a pattern since I can imagine many problems that would require me to use a similar proving technique.
+I see it as a pattern since I can imagine many problems that would require me to use a similar technique as we did with 𝜨 and 𝜧 .

 * Chess
 <br/>